 Assets reported and frozen

-The Minister for External Relations remains committed to publishing regular updates on the value of the assets reported to him as frozen under the Russia sanctions regime.
-Updates will be published on a quarterly basis.
-The figure for Q3 2022 will be published in October.
+The Minister for External Relations remains committed to publishing the value of the assets reported to him as frozen under the Russia sanctions regime.

-The following figure is rounded to the nearest £100,000 and provided in aggregate.
-It is accurate as of 31 July 2022 to the best of the Minister's knowledge at the time of publication:
+The following figure is accurate as of 31 January 2024 to the best of the Minister's knowledge at the time of publication:

-- In line with the reporting obligations of financial institutions, 178 sanctions compliance reports have been submitted to the Minister in connection with the Russia sanctions regime.
+- in line with the reporting obligations of financial institutions, 346 sanctions compliance reports have been submitted to the Minister in connection with the Russia sanctions regime

 Where reports have been received of assets frozen in currencies other than pounds, they have been converted.
 The value of assets reported as frozen in Jersey may fluctuate for numerous reasons, including changes to asset-freeze designations, further investigation to verify or clarify the value of assets, additional information being reported, or certain financial activity being licensed.